baekur-online/judy-fong-online/stories/malabar.md

 # Last minute paris trip

 First, general thoughts.
-Paris air is very dirty and grimy so I needed to shower often or the grime built up on my skin.
+I went on an extended weekend trip to Paris.
+The air is very dirty and grimy so I needed to shower often or the grime built up on my skin.

 In order to use bathrooms, be it near tourist attractions or in a restaurant, they required money, from fifty cents to a euro.